For the complete documentation index, see llms.txt.

 Primary and secondary regions

-Both regions are operationally active with all components running, but only the primary region handles user interactions.
+Both regions are operationally active with all components running and replicating data.

 User traffic management